 Solar panels work on light (not heat) and so the glass on the solar panels needs to be clean and free of debris for the panel to be at peak performance.
 Shade from trees is an immediate obstruction that obviously impacts output, but it is the build-up of dust, pollen and pollution over the course of a few months that will typically go unnoticed.
 This is critical because even if you monitor the output on your central inverter, how are you to know if one panel is underperforming?

-Heat is also one of the main factors that affects output from a solar panel, and typically the panels in the middle of the array get much hotter than the panels on the end of each row.
+Heat is also one of the main factors that affect output from a solar panel, and typically the panels in the middle of the array get much hotter than the panels on the end of each row.

 – In well-controlled experiments, PVEL found that Enphase systems operated with 1.7% greater efficiency than string systems